apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**ASUS Zenfone 11 Ultra specs and renders have leaked**
+**Why ‘Curb Your Enthusiasm’ Is Ending and the Story Behind Season 12’s Premiere Kicker**

-You can read more about it [here](https://www.androidauthority.com/asus-zenfone-11-ultra-leaked-renders-3410677/).
+You can read more about it [here](http://www.hollywoodreporter.com/tv/tv-features/curb-your-enthusiasm-ending-season-12-premiere-mugshot-1235813863/).

 ## Requirements
 - Python 3.8